sarbal/BINF_tut/lessons/lesson6.md

 ## Test yourself!
 1. Create a dictionary for gene expression of multiple genes for multiple samples.
-Call it gene_dict.
+Call it gene_exp_dict.
 2. Populate the dictionary with at least 10 genes for 5 samples.
 3. Write the code to get the gene expression for the 4th gene, 2nd sample.